kyleburnett/py-cli/README.md

 Adds an option to the menu.

- * <i>option</i>: An instance of the class MenuOption.
+ * <i>option</i>: An instance of the class `MenuOption`.
 See below in the Supporting Classes and Functions section.

 ### CLI#callAction(selection)

-Calls the `i`th menu option given by the integer selection.
+Calls the `i`th menu option given by the integer `selection`.
 The options are indexed at 0.

 ### CLI#run()